 The benefits of having an app are indisputable for some, but for the vast majority of businesses a mobile website is more valuable because users can find you in search, social or via other services.
 It’s just not practical to build and invest in a standalone app.

-People are reluctant to give away their email addresses, and it’s too easy for your marketing emails to get lost in their inbox even if they’ve subscribed.
+Some people are reluctant to give away their email addresses, and it’s too easy for your marketing emails to get lost in their inbox even if they’ve subscribed.
 The good news is that enabling web notifications only takes one click.

 If you have a large contact list, email marketing services like MailChimp can easily cost several thousands of dollars per year.
 Paid ads are also expensive, with the average cost per click on Google Ads coming in between $1 and $2 on the search network.